-Join Dan Gookin for an in-depth discussion in this video Working with escape characters in printf, part of Up and Running with C.
+Join Dan Gookin for an in-depth discussion in this video Working with escape characters in printf, part of Learning C.

 - Some characters you just can't…put into a string!…To sneak around this limitation,…you use Escape Characters.…In the C language,…a string is a bunch of characters…held between two double-quotes.…Everything between the double-quotes counts.…But, sometimes you can't type a character…such as the Enter key.…For example if you wanted to put…the Enter key press here…and create a new line of text,…the result would be two lines in the editor,…not the output.…The solution is to use the \n character in the string.…